adinsoon/insparty/README.md

 Meanwhile, I expanded the choice of available "properties" of idea or user, so I was able to conveniently extend them using inheritance.
 - #### Why SlugField in the idea?
 SlugField is a more human-readable form of identifying idea that works well as a part of url (way better than yoursite.xyz/idea/120).
 Going a little ahead with thoughts it's also better processed by SEO.
+- #### Should you change title_slug value every time title is changed?
+This is probably not a good idea.
+Taking into account the url mechanism for a given idea, slug is its integral part.
+If it changes every time, potential visitors will have trouble finding the idea next time, let alone adding it to their bookmarks!
+I thought about implementing a slugfield change, but these issues made me dismiss it.
+So, think twice before creating a title for an idea!
+Or create a new one.
 - #### Why is the programmic experience a multichoice field in idea model unlike the user?
 The user is responsible only for himself, while the idea may consist of a group of various people, whose experience may differ as well.
 Hence the founder can choose what range of experience he expects in people who would like to join his idea.
 - #### Why description is required for Idea model?